MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-txt-channel.md

 3. The Baud Rate of the COM port must be set to: **9600**

-4. SMS has a character limitation for messages, which is: **160 character limit**

-### How to set COM Port Baud Rate
+### How to set COM Port Baud Rate from the Command Line
 1. Open Administrator Command Prompt

 2. List all modes: `Mode`

 3. Set the COM Port to use a Bits Per Second (Baud) rate of 9600: `Mode Com1: Baud=9600`

 ## To enable a text message notification channel

 1. Log on to the computer with a user account that is a member of the Operations Manager Administrators role.